rochard1/github-action/README.md

 Add a new commit and the Code Inspector engine will check if the new code meets your criteria.

-To visualize the results details, you can can use the [frontend](https://frontend.code-inspector.com), our [command-line client](https://github.com/codeinspectorio/citool) or use directly our [API](https://doc.code-inspector.com/docs/api/).
+To visualize the results details, you can use the [frontend](https://frontend.code-inspector.com), our [command-line client](https://github.com/codeinspectorio/citool) or use directly our [API](https://doc.code-inspector.com/docs/api/).